bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 I've focused my efforts on only porting over support for the hardware components that are present on the Seagate Central Single Hard Drive NAS.

+#### Incorporate Linux kernel upgrade into Firmware Upgrade procedure
+The Seagate-Central-Samba project has a component that allows the easy upgrade of the system's samba software via the Web Interface controlled firmware upgrade process.
+Ideally the same kind of process should be available for upgrading the kernel, however since the kernel upgrade procedure is more likely to cause faults or unanticipated problems for the moment the manual kernel installation procedure is the best method to use.

 ## Acknowledgements
 I am very greatful to the following sources who I've based this project on.